ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 29. Convert hexadecimal (0-9, A-F) to binary with and without using the Convert.ToInt32 class
  - Hex_To_Binary.cs

+30. Write a method to sort the elements of an array in descending order
+ - Sort_Desc.cs

 Please let me know if you find any errors or if you know of more efficient solutions.